George Grogan: Military career

 For most conspicuous bravery and leadership throughout three days of intense fighting.
 Brigadier-General Grogan was, except for a few hours, in command of the remnants of the Infantry of a Division and various attached troops.
 His action during the whole of the battle can only be described as magnificent.
 The utter disregard for his personal safety, combined with the sound practical ability which he displayed, materially helped to stay the onward thrust of the enemy masses.

 Throughout the third day of operations, a most critical day, he spent his time under artillery, trench mortar, rifle and machine-gun fire, riding up and down the front line encouraging his troops, reorganising those who had fallen into disorder, leading back into the line those who were beginning to retire, and setting such a wonderful example that he inspired with his enthusiasm not only his own men but also the Allied troops who were alongside.
 As a result the line held and repeated enemy attacks were repulsed.
 He had one horse shot under him, but nevertheless continued on foot to encourage his men until another horse was brought.
 He displayed throughout the highest valour, powers of command and leadership.

-In 1919 Grogan was sent with the 1st Brigade of the "Relief Force Russia" under Lord Rawlinson to evacuate the North Russia intervention forces.
+In 1919 Grogan was sent with the 1st Brigade of the "Relief Force Russia" under General Lord Rawlinson to evacuate the North Russia intervention forces.
 On 3 June 1919 he was made a Companion of the Order of the Bath (CB).

-In October 1923 he reached the substantive rank of colonel, commanding the 5th Infantry Brigade in the 2nd Division.
+In February 1920, having relinquished his temporary brigadier's rank in October 1919, he was made a substantive lieutenant colonel and a brevet colonel in April when he became a aide-de-camp to King George V. In October 1923 he reached the substantive rank of colonel, commanding the 5th Infantry Brigade in the 2nd Division.
 He relinquished this assignment, and his temporary rank of colonel commandant, in April 1925.
-He was then placed on the half-pay list.
+He was then placed on the half-pay list and was granted the honorary rank of brigadier general upon his retirement from the army in June 1926.

-Grogan served as an aide-de-camp (equerry) to King George V from 1920 to 1926, and retired as an honorary brigadier general in 1926.
+Grogan served as an aide-de-camp (equerry) to King George V from 1920 to 1926.
 In 1933–45 he was appointed one of His Majesty's Bodyguard of the Honourable Corps of Gentlemen at Arms.
-He was honorary colonel of the Worcestershire Regiment from 1938 to 1945.
+He was colonel of the Worcestershire Regiment from 1938 to 1945, in which role he succeeded Field Marshal Sir Claude Jacob.